zchatt/methylK/README.md

 # methylK
-_methylK_ is a directory of scripts used within [Chatterton et al, Bisulfite Amplicon Sequencing..., Front.
+_methylK_ is a directory of scripts used within [(Chatterton et al,Front.
 Mol.
-Neurosci., 2021](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full)
+Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full)

 Background: DNA methylation is an epigenetic modification that is intricately involved in cell-specification and cell-function.
 Bisulfite conversion of DNA followed by Next Generation Sequencing (NGS) allows the analysis of DNA methylation at the single molecule level.
 The cell-specificity of DNA methylation patterns can be used to identify the cell-of-origin of DNA molecules, such as deconvolution of cell-free DNA (cfDNA).
 To acheive this, we binarize DNA methylation patterns of primary cells-types within genomic context, creating cell-specific DNA methylation reference genomes for the assignment of DNA fragments of unknown source (i.e. cfDNA) to their cell-of-origin.